 This month, we’re excited to feature Troy Balliet, owner of Backup Backdrops.
 Troy is a gifted creative and talented craftsman, who designs and constructs impressive, integrated, and multidimensional signage and branding installations for events of all kinds.
 We’ve worked with Troy on a number of projects and he’s always an excellent partner who collaborates and delivers on every level.
 Read on to learn more about Troy and the awesome work he does with Backup Backdrops.

-Here’s 10 questions with our September feature, Troy Balliet.
+Here are 10 questions with our September feature, Troy Balliet.

 1. What initially drew you into the events industry?